lucasliao0403/time-machine/README.txt

 ### For Developers
 - **Debug Complex Flows** - See exactly what happened in each node
-- **Test "What If" Scenarios** - Safely experiment with different parameters
+- **Test Branch Scenarios** - Safely experiment with different parameters
 - **Compare Approaches** - Evaluate model alternatives without rebuilding
 - **Understand Sensitivity** - See how small changes affect outputs